PlazmAlex/Amalgam/Ideas.md

     displays enemy abilities and what they do displays what guard does?
     keep it clean and simple

+Temporal mage is first challenge battle.
+All prior battles are teaching points.
+Folloring temporal mage, battles should assume understanding of base mechanics and demand optimal play at a fundamental level.
+Allow leniency for new mechanics.
+At least one turn to make critical mistake.

 #THings to focus on
 Skipped over ability gain text.